OperationalBina/PipeRT/docs/source/configuration_file.rst

     24.      name: draw_frames
     25.      routine_type_name: DisplayCv2

-To make it more clear, the file is a list of components objects.
+To make it more clear, the file is a list of component objects.

 Line 1: start of new component object, setting its name value.